cliffordfajardo/cato/CONTRIBUTING.md

 **If you'd like to contribute a new command** ,  please create a new folder inside `plugins/`.
 Currently this project uses [async await](https://hackernoon.com/6-reasons-why-javascripts-async-await-blows-promises-away-tutorial-c7ec10518dd9) to deal with asynchronous code.
 When and if you can, please try and use async/await instead of callbacks and promises.

+## Installing Prerequisites

+You'll need git and a recent version of Node.JS (any v7.2.1+ is recommended with npm v3.10.10+). nvm is also highly recommended.

 ## Development

 To run the extension locally, you'll need to build it with: